filippogiruzzi/voice_activity_detection/ReadMe.md

 I automatically annotated the `test-clean` set of the dataset with a pretrained VAD model.
-Please send me an e-mail if you would like to get the `labels/` folder for training and evaluation, or annotate the dataset in another way.
+Please send me an e-mail if you would like to get the `labels/` folder or a pre-trained model for training and evaluation.

 ## 4. Project usage